 Working with a credible and supportive web designer means you will also be able to access ongoing advice and support free of charge.
 This will help you to continuously improve the performance and functionality of your website.

 Look, feel and function are critical, but your website must communicate your key messages effectively, too.
 A visitor must quickly be able to understand why they should buy from you.
 Don't allow form to triumph over content - your website needs to sell your business and its wares.

 Search engine optimisation (SEO) is crucial if you will rely on customers finding your website via search engines such as Google.
 You could also use paid-for advertising services such as Google Adwords, for which you are charged on a pay-per-click (PPC) basis.

 Taking online payments

 To collect online payments you need to include a shopping cart function on your website, as well as a secure means by which customers can enter their details.
-Many web designers provide a shopping cart function and payment facility as part of their packages.
+Many web designers provide a shopping cart function that integrates with one or more payment options as part of their package.

 You also need a merchant account.
 Providers such as PayPal are popular, but also ask at your bank to see if it can help.
 Normally, you pay a set-up charge, monthly service fee and service charge for each transaction.

 Test your website thoroughly before launch – that includes acting on feedback from potential customers.
 Post-launch, monitor usage via Google Analytics and keep content fresh and current if you want people to keep coming back.